|Tar and Gravel|

 If properly insulated, a tar and gravel roof can help reduce your heating and cooling cost.
 Just two inches of spray foam installed as sheeting under your tar and gravel roof can reduce the interior temperature of your home by 8-10 degrees during the summer.

-Maintenance of Tar and Gravel Roof
+Tar and Gravel Roof Repair & Maintenance

 With regular maintenance and repair, a tar and gravel roof can last as long as 30 years.
 You can strengthen your tar and gravel roof by adding additional roofing layers made out of fiberglass or foam to increase insulation.
 Also, applying a new acrylic/elastomeric “cool roof” coating can further weatherproof a tar and gravel roof.
 Older tar and gravel roof can be fixed by patching the roofing membrane.
 However, if you’re evaluating a tar and gravel roof on a prospective home, many patches may indicate past leaks or weak areas.